kanisterio/kanister/examples/etcd/etcd-in-cluster/k8s/README.md

 ```
-# Create a namespace were we are going to have the secret created
+# Create a namespace where we are going to have the secret created
 » kubectl create ns etcd-backup

 # Create secret with all the details